essif-lab/framework/docs/terms/data.md

 ---

 ### Short Description
 **Data** something (tangible) that can be used to communicate a meaning (which is intangible/information).
-Examples include words, bit(string)s, pictures, sounds, smells, tastes, etc. We use the term %%digital data|digital-data%% to refer to data that consists of bits.
+Examples include words, bit(string)s, pictures, sounds, smells, tastes, etc. We use the term %%digital data|data%% to refer to data that consists of bits.

 ### Purpose
 The purpose of **Data** is that it provides a means to communicate meaning.
 Also, it allows for (tangible) ways of processing, e.g. reasoning in more or less formal ways (as opposed to associating).